itsnebulalol/Apollo/README.md

 ![Apollo.main](https://media.discordapp.net/attachments/747901986770518047/750931022694318120/Screen_Shot_2020-09-02_at_11.11.31_PM.png)

-Lastly to run the client you will need to bypass errors involving the Lombook dependencie we use to generate getters and setters at run time.
-You can do this by installing the Lombook intlij plugin from [this link](https://plugins.jetbrains.com/plugin/6317-lombok) or the intlij plugin repository.
+Lastly to run the client you will need to bypass errors involving the Lombok IntelliJ plugin we use to make writing Java more tolerable.
+You can do this by installing the Lombok IntelliJ plugin from [this link](https://plugins.jetbrains.com/plugin/6317-lombok) or the JetBrains plugin repository.

 ![plugin](https://media.discordapp.net/attachments/747901986770518047/751266941204693002/Screen_Shot_2020-09-03_at_9.26.33_PM.png)

 # Contribution Guidlines

 To stay organized with the rest of the team and keep a consistent code base I have laid out a few formatting rules all Apollo source must follow to be implemented.
-For a more in depth look into the code style we are looking for check out classes that have already been implimented and try and keep it mostly the same.
+For a more in depth look into the code style we are looking for check out classes that have already been implemented and try to keep it mostly the same.

-**Always work on seprate branch and talk to Icovid before merging.**
+**Always work on a separate branch and talk to Icovid before merging.**

 ### Classes
 All classes should be headed with a short description of the class purpose, the author (with contact) and the version it was implemented in.
 As you can see below descriptions are compact and written with correct punctuation.